 They produce thee straws in Germany and rely exclusively on renewable raw materials.
 The raw materials are sourced exclusively from certified partners and are carefully selected for best quality.
 The development was supported by the Free State of Saxony and the European Union.

-The startup has already been well recognized as it was among 100 projects to win a prize from Germany's Land der Ideen initiative (Land of Ideas), it was selected among the finalists in the futureSAX competition and the IQ Innovationspreis Mitteldeutschland prize.
+The startup has already been well recognized as it was among 100 projects to win a prize from Germany's Land der Ideen initiative (Land of Ideas), it was selected among the finalists in the futureSAX competition, the IQ Innovationspreis Mitteldeutschland prize and has won the EU's most prestigious food prize, the EIT Award for food.